 • Labor time: 3.5 hours at prevailing rate

-Total estimate: $785.
-The homeowner received an email with a professional PDF while still standing in the garage, signed electronically, and the crew was scheduled for the next morning.
+Total estimate: $379.
+The homeowner received an email with a professional PDF while still in the garage, signed electronically, and the crew was scheduled for the next morning.

-• Keep your phone’s microphone close—clear audio ensures accurate quantity capture
+• Keep your phone's microphone close for accurate capture

-• Mention regional preferences, such as battery backup requirements for monsoon outages
+• Mention regional preferences, like battery backup for monsoon outages

-• Use the built-in upsell prompts to offer annual door tune-ups and earn recurring revenue
+• Use upsell prompts to offer annual door tune-ups for recurring revenue

-Ready to simplify your own estimating workflow?
-Explore CountBricks.com/consultation and see how instant, AI-powered cost clarity wins more residential projects.
+Ready to simplify your estimating workflow?
+Explore CountBricks.com and see how instant, AI-powered cost clarity wins more residential projects.